 Clinton National Airport is an established diversion airport for Dallas-Fort Worth and Memphis International Airports.
-The Airport has a total of twelve gates serving American, American Eagle, United Express, Frontier, Southwest, and Delta Airlines.
-Three gates at Clinton National Airport are under common use leases to air carriers and are controlled by the airport.
+Clinton National Airport has twelve gates serving Allegiant, Envoy, United Express, Southwest, GLO and Delta Airlines.
+Three gates at Clinton National Airport are under common use leases to air carriers and controlled by the airport.
 Additionally, nine gates at Clinton National Airport are under preferential use leases to air carriers and are not fully controlled by the airport.
-We will direct our common-use gate lessees, permittees or users to make gates available to an air carrier seeking to deplane at a gate, during those time periods when the tenant airline is not using, or not scheduled to use, the gate, to the maximum extent practicable.
+We will direct our common-use gate lessees, permittees or users to make gates available to an air carrier seeking to deplane at a gate, during those periods when the tenant airline is not using, or not scheduled to use, the gate, to the maximum extent practicable.
 Due to the small number of gates at Clinton National Airport, the majority of diversions, both tenant and non-tenant airlines, are remotely parked.
 By remotely parking diverted flights, the need for specialized push-back equipment is eliminated and in-turn expedites the handling of the diverted flight when it is ready for departure.

 Passengers are deplaned and shuttled to the terminal using airport shuttles and/or city buses, determined by the number of diverted flights on the ground.